Interplay of symmetry breaking and deconfinement in 3D quantum vertex models: Wegner's duality and Decorated Wegner's duality

-In this section, we review known results of duality mappings for vertex models, with an emphasis on the dimensionality independence of the results.
+In this section, we review some known results and provide some new results regarding duality mappings for vertex models, with an emphasis that these results are \emph{independent of the spatial dimension}.
 Part of this appendix serves as a summary of \cite{Balasubramanian}.
 We first will derive Wegner's duality for vertex models on a generic lattice.
 To start, consider a vertex model on the dual lattice $G$.
 We define spin variables $s_{pq}$ located on the edges of $G$, and we will assume that the vertex weights are only a function of the total number of bonds $b$ coming out of a site and are labelled as $W(b)$.
 If $s_{pq} = 1$, then $\langle p,q \rangle$ forms an occupied bond on the vertex model.
 Then, the partition function of the vertex model can be written as

 where $S_{\text{tot}}(p) = \sum_{(p,q) \in G} s_{pq}$.
 We perform a Fourier transform of the $\delta$-functions using the relation

 and we may rearrange the partition function upon inserting this identity to obtain